Cosmological Black hole Candidates: A Detailed Analysis of McVittie, Culetu, Sultana-Dyer, and Glass-Mashhoon Spacetimes: Spatially flat McVittie spacetime

 Comparing Eq.~\eqref{new14} with Eq.~\eqref{new18}, gives:

 where we have chosen the positive sign for the function $c(R, \tau)$ without loss of generality.
 Then, using Eq.~\eqref{new19} to simplify $v\left(\tau,R\right)$, we get:

 We are now ready to consider the sign of $v\left(\tau,R\right)$.
-On the THs, $R=2M_{MSH}$ or equivalently $f=0$, so $v\left(\tau,R\right)$ is negative according to the RHS of Eq.~\eqref{new20}.
-This is because as we mentioned before, we are interested in solutions with positive $H$ and $\mu \equiv {\partial t}/{\partial \tau}$ can also be assumed to be positive.
-Thus, the negative sign in Eq.~\eqref{new21} is acceptable:
+On the THs, $R=2M_{MSH}$ or equivalently $f=0$, if one assumes that $\beta\vert_{f=0}$ is finite, then $(\beta f)\vert_{f=0}=0$ and $v\left(\tau,R\right)$ is negative according to the RHS of Eq.~\eqref{new20}.
+This is because as we mentioned before, we are interested in solutions with $H>0$ and $\mu \equiv {\partial t}/{\partial \tau}$ can also be assumed to be positive.
+Thus, the negative sign in Eq.~\eqref{new21} is acceptable: \footnote{As mentioned, Eq.~\eqref{new22} is only valid for the case $H>0$.
+In the Schwarzschild limit, where $a(t)\to 1$ (and hence $H\to 0$), the assumption that $\beta\vert_{f=0}$ is finite breaks down due to Eqs.~\eqref{new20} and~\eqref{new21}.
+Therefore, Eq.~\eqref{new22} is not valid in the $H=0$ limit.
+In this limit, to determine which sign in Eq.~\eqref{new21} is admissible, one must first specify which Schwarzschild PG patch (outgoing or ingoing) is being used.
+For example, in the ingoing PG patch, according to the standard definition in \cite{stationary BH1,Faraoni}, the positive sign in Eq.~\eqref{new21} is admissible.
+Consequently, the upper signs for the null expansions in Eq.~\eqref{new17} apply.
+These give the FTH at $r=2m_0$ as the null boundary separating the untrapped region (region~I, $r>2m_0$) from the trapped region (region~II, $0<r<2m_0$), as expected for the Schwarzschild spacetime. }

 We can also easily check that the corresponding definitions of $v$ and $c$ in Eq.~\eqref{new20} are consistent with Eq.~\eqref{new15}:

 Finally, since $v\left(\tau,R\right)<0$, the lower sign in Eq.~\eqref{new17} is acceptable and the null expansions along $l$ and $n$ are obtained as: